RubixML/ML/README.md

 ```

 ### Robust Standardizer
 This standardizer transforms continuous features by centering around the median and scaling by the median absolute deviation (MAD).
-The use of robust statistics makes this standardizer more immune to outliers than the [Z Scale Standardizer](#z-scale-standardizer).
+The use of robust statistics makes this standardizer more immune to outliers than the [Z Scale Standardizer](#z-scale-standardizer) which used mean and variance.

 ##### Continuous | Stateful